julian-klode/lingolang/docs/lingo.md

 In this example, after the if/else block has been evaluated, the permissions of `myfun` are an intersection of the permission it would have in both branches.

-As a special exception to the recursive relaxation and same-shape rules, when either side of a merge is a wildcard permission, the result is the other side - the wildcard permission acts as the neutral element.[^monoid]
+As a special exception to the recursive relaxation and same-shape rules, when either side of a merge is a wildcard permission, the result is the other side - the wildcard permission acts as the neutral element. [^monoid]

 [^monoid]: I believe that makes permissions with these operations monoids (a semi group (set with associative operation) with a neutral element), but proofing associativity for this recursive operation is a bit too involved

+As a further special exception, if either side is a nil permission and the other side a pointer permission, the pointer permission is the result.
+For conversions, this does make sense: Given that I can assign nil to any pointer, I can also convert nil permissions to any pointer permission.
+For union and intersection, consider the classical examples:

+* For union, the question is: Can $p \cup nil$ be used in place of both $p$ and $nil$?
+Technically the answer is no, because $p$ cannot be used where $nil$ is expected.
+But nil permissions are only ever used for $nil$ literals (they cannot even be specified, there is no syntax for them), so we never reach that situation.
+* For intersection, the question is: Can values of $p$ or $nil$ be assigned to $p \cap nil$.
+Yes, they can be, $nil$ is assignable to every pointer, and $p$ is assignable to itself.

 ### Creating a new permission from a type
 Since permissions have a similar shape as types and Go provides a well-designed types package, we can easily navigate type structures and create structured permissions for them with some defaults.
 Currently, it just places maximum `om`